-Trump shaping administration as Stein presses for recounts
+Trump shaping administration; Stein seeks recounts

 Washington — President-elect Donald Trump is connecting with foreign leaders and considering new Cabinet-prospects Friday as he gathers with family for the long Thanksgiving weekend at his Mar-a-Lago estate.